-in critical materials and products and the disruption of energy supply underscore the importance for the EU to reassure and consolidate its role as a global economic powerhouse - capable of asserting its interests and values on the international stage.
-In overcoming the fragmentation of capital markets, the EU would reduce its vulnerabilities to external sources of funding and global disruptions while boosting its profile as a strong, stable, and secure union.
+The increasing geopolitical competition between economic blocs (USA, China) means that the EU must speak with one voice in international negotiations on financial issues.
+The logic of competition between economic blocs and the nexus of economic policies and global power dynamics were visible during the pandemic and since the full-scale Russian invasion of Ukraine in February 2022: Shortages in critical materials and products and the disruption of energy supply underscore the importance for the EU to reassure and consolidate its role as a global economic powerhouse - capable of asserting its interests and values on the international stage.
+In overcoming the fragmentation of capital markets, the EU would reduce its vulnerabilities to external sources of funding and global disruptions while boosting its profile as a strong, stable, and secure union.143

-As these examples illustrate, the policy environment around the capital markets is expanding well beyond the traditional concern for investor protection.
-Governments today view the development and maintenance of robust capital markets in competitive terms that appear to have as much to do with geopolitical rivalry as with funding domestic enterprises.
+As these examples illustrate, the policy environment around the capital markets is expanding well beyond the traditional focus on investor protection and liquidity.
+Given the tight linkages between the financing of innovation and technological prowess, economic resilience and military strength, governments today view the development and maintenance of robust capital markets in competitive terms directly related to the advancement of national (or regional) interests and power projection.

-2. Share Ownership and Corporate Identity: During Pax Americana, the only implications of share ownership and the legal regimes that supported them were perceived to be economic, with dispersed share ownership, and the shareholder protections thought to foster it, associated with positive economic outcomes.
+B. Corporate Identity and Share Ownership: During Pax Americana, the only implications of share ownership and the legal regimes that supported them were perceived to be economic, with dispersed share ownership, and the shareholder protections thought to foster it, associated with positive economic outcomes.
 The nationality or affiliations of a company's founders or shareholders were rarely analyzed, and "corporate identity" was given little attention; what mattered for corporate governance analysts was the degree of concentration of a company's shareholding and the "legal origin" (common law versus civil law) of the investor protections provided by the company's home jurisdiction.

-Today, complex issues relating to share ownership and corporate identity are fraught with national security and geoeconomics implications.
-The current poster child for this sea change is of course TikTok.
-TikTok, a Cayman Islands company, is controlled through a complex web of subsidiaries by its ultimate parent, ByteDance, a privately held, Cayman Islands company.
-ByteDance reports that globally active institutional investors such as the Carlyle Group own 60% of its shares; its founders own 20%; and its employees worldwide own 20% of its shares.
-Three of the five members of ByteDance's board of directors are U.S. citizens and the CEO is Singaporean.
-But from a different perspective, one shared by many U.S. lawmakers, ByteDance is a "Chinese company" because its founders are Chinese, the company is headquartered in China, and as with all companies operating in China, it is required by law to facilitate the operation of an internal Chinese Communist Party committee.
-Moreover, the Chinese government has taken a "special management share" (explained above) in one of ByteDance's key subsidiaries called Douyin, a TikTok-like app exclusively for China's domestic users.
+Today, complex issues relating to share ownership and corporate identity are fraught with national security and geoeconomic implications.
+The current poster child for this sea change is, of course, TikTok.144 TikTok Inc., which operates the video sharing platform in the United States, is controlled by TikTok Ltd., a Cayman Islands company wholly owned by its parent, ByteDance Ltd., a privately held Cayman Islands company.
+About 60 percent of the shares of ByteDance Ltd. are held by globally active institutional investors such as KKR and the Carlyle Group; its employees worldwide hold 20 percent of the shares, and one of its founders holds 21 percent of the equity but maintains voting control via dual class shares.145 Three of the five members of ByteDance's board of directors are U.S. citizens and the CEO is Singaporean.
+From the perspective of standard tests of corporate identity and separate corporate personality, TikTok is plainly not "Chinese."
+But from the perspective of U.S. lawmakers, TikTok is the alter ego of the Chinese Communist Party and government, because the party-state could potentially order ByteDance to manipulate the algorithm for propaganda purposes and use data generated by the platform's 170 million users in the United States for malign purposes.